aashishvasu/OpenComposite/README.md

 a value of `145%` in SteamVR is a value of `1.45` here.
 A value of `80%` in SteamVR is `0.8` here, and so on.
 Higher numbers improve graphics, at a major performance cost.
 * `haptics` - boolean, default `enabled`.
 Should haptic feedback to the Touch controllers be enabled.
+* `admitUnknownProps` - boolean, default `disabled`.
+If asked for a tracked device property it does not understand, should OpenComposite set that as an error and let the game continue.
+Enabling this may cause severe and hard-to-detect side-effects, and as such if a property is missing, please report it and let it get fixed like that.
+However, some (very few) games (namely Vivecraft) will query every property they know about, even if never using all but a few of them.
+In these cases, you should enable it.

 The possible types are as follows: